mychaelgo/gojek/README.md

 See how to get token with login API

 ## Configuration
-By default the module set the `uniqueId` and `appVersion`.
+By default the module set the `location`, `uniqueId` and `appVersion`.
 This value used to every request to the Go-Jek API.
-But you can set manually if you need.
+You can set manually if you need.

 ### Set unique id
 ```js